zdravkov/kendo-docs/api/javascript/ui/treelist.md

 ### columns.expandable `Boolean` *(default: false)*

-If set to `true` the column will show the icons that are used for exapdning and collapsing of child rows.
+If set to `true` the column will show the icons that are used for expanding and collapsing child rows.
 By default, the first column of the TreeList is expandable.

 #### Example - make the second column expandable